Croatia is proud of its cultural quirks and Croatian currency is no exception.

 Lipa has its own coin denominations: 1, 2, 5, 10, 20 and 50.
 All are silver colour, except 5 and 10 Lipa which are golden.

-#6 Croatia is officially part of the EU, but Euros are not officially accepted.
+#6 Being officially part of the EU might still make you wonder what is the currency in Croatia.
+No, Euros are not officially accepted.
 I say officially because there are always exceptions to the rule.

 You may be OK paying in Euros for services like private accommodation.
 Anyone running a small business will be open to such an informal exchange.
 Restaurants, shops, hotels won’t.

 This year Croatia may introduce a new law to allow tourists to pay in Euros for items up to €200.
-This means you won’t have to exchange money if you only fancy a scoop if ice-cream.
+This means you won’t have to buy Croatian Kuna if you only fancy a scoop if ice-cream.

 I’ll keep you posted about that.